PacktPublishing/-Learn-WinUI-3.0/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://static.packt-cdn.com/downloads/9781800208667_ColorImages.pdf).

+### Errata
+* Page 12: The sentence "The first ColumnDefinition has its Height set to Auto, and the second has Height="*"." must be read as "The first ColumnDefinition has its Width set to Auto, and the second has Width="*"."
+* Page 30: The sentence "For instance, applications targeting difference versions of .NET Core can be deployed side by side on a machine without creating version conflicts." must be read as "For instance, applications targeting different versions of .NET Core can be deployed side by side on a machine without creating version conflicts."
+* Page 43: The Third point "OnSuspended" must be read as "OnSuspending"
+* Page 47: The sentence "To add a new folder to the project, right-click on the MyMediaCollection project in Solution Explorer and select Add | New Folder." must be read as "To add a new folder to the project, right-click on the Enums folder in Solution Explorer and select Add | New Folder."

 ### Related products
 *  [[Packt]](https://www.packtpub.com/product/adopting-net-5/9781800560567?utm_source=github&utm_medium=repository&utm_campaign=) [[Amazon]](https://www.amazon.com/dp/1800560567)